 In classrooms, teachers provide small group, guided instruction and interventions that are implemented for students identified as at risk (SST process).
-Jumpstart and Extended Day reading and math programs are available after school for at risk students, based on eligibility as determined by the district.
+Read to Succeed and Extended Day reading and math programs are available after school for at risk students, based on eligibility as determined by the district.
 English learners receive 30 minutes of designated instruction in English on a daily basis.
 Though GATE is not a required expenditure, students receive enrichment within the school day and in after school programs.
 In school GATE instructional strategies and activities include but are not limited to: Literature Circles, Book Clubs, Stretch Articles, and Choice Menus.
-After school GATE programs may include but are not limited to Robotics.